Were you injured in an accident that was not your fault?

 Official data demonstrate that slips and trips are, by a considerable degree, the most common accident at work in Hertfordshire.
 They are frequently the precursor to injuries incorrectly attributed to other causes e.g. being hit by an object falling from a machine or a drowning accident.
 Public liability accident claims injuries, such as fractured wrists happening on potholes are also quite prevalent with pavement trips having happened on the Village Hall and on Baldock Rd.

 When a patient sustains an injury or illness due to the carelessness of a GP, nurse or other medical professional, it may be possible to claim clinical negligence compensation.
-If you have been affected by medical negligence, our panel of specialist clinical negligence solicitors can help you make a claim against the NHS hospital or clinic that was at fault.
+If you have been affected by medical negligence, the panel of specialist clinical negligence solicitors can help you make a claim against the NHS hospital or clinic that was at fault.

 If you are just looking for an explanation as to what went wrong as opposed to financial compensation, you could use the NHS Resolution process.
 For example, to follow the formal NHS complaints process against East and North Hertfordshire NHS Trust, you can contact Lister Hospital, Coreys Mill Lane, Stevenage, Hertfordshire.